As SEO professionals, we know the devil’s in the details — and the line between SEO vs. SEM is more than just semantics.

 SEO vs. SEM: Long-Term Traffic Potential

 The entire goal of SEO is to get sustained organic traffic.
-Once a web page has ranked well for specific keywords, it can continue to attract a consistent flow of visitors without additional spending.
+Once a web page has ranked well for specific keywords, it can continue attracting consistent visitors without additional spending.

 Use Semrush’s free website traffic checker to monitor your traffic over time, head those algorithm changes off at the pass, and maintain your rankings.